semihtilbec/Libft.h/README.md

 ### AI usage

-AI (Claude) was used during this project as a debugging and review aid, not to write the implementations.
+AI was used during this project as a debugging and review aid, not to write the implementations.